michedomingo/-holbertonschool-low_level_programming/0x00-hello_world/README.md

 #### Learning Objectives 🤓

-* Why C programming is awesome (don’t forget to tweet today, with the hashtag #cisfun :))
 * Who invented C
 * Who are Dennis Ritchie, Brian Kernighan and Linus Torvalds
 * What happens when you type gcc main.c